sayzlim/sayzlim.github.io/source/apps/index.md

 date: 2013-10-03 21:00
 description: Complete list of apps I’ve installed on my MacBook Air.
 ---

 Each person has their own set of tools to get jobs done.
 This is the list of the apps I’m using every day.
-Some of the apps are not available on App Store, so you need to buy directly from the developers.
+Some of the apps are unavailable on App Store, so you need to buy directly from the developers.
 Links from App Store are affiliate links.

 ## Essential on Mac
 These are the apps I must install on my Mac.
 Without these apps, I’ll have hard time navigating from one screen to another.